Jason2Brownlee/Quake2BotArchive/research/bots/famkebot.md

 # Famkebot

-Research into the Famkebot Quake2 by Rich Whitehouse aka "thefatal1" released between December 1997 and 1999.
+Research into the Famkebot Quake2 by Rich Whitehouse aka "thefatal1" released between December 1997 and June 1998 and then February 1999 to January 2000.

 ## Homepages